EricFillion/happy-transformer/docs/pages/5-parameters.md

 batch_size: Number of training examples used per iteration

-gradient_accumulation_steps: The number of batches that occur before the model weights are updated.

 fp16: If true, enables half precision training which saves space by using 16 bits instead of 32 to store the model's weights.
 Only available when CUDA/a a GPU is being used.

 eval_ratio: The ratio of data supplied to input_filepath that will be used for evaluating.
 If eval_filepath is supplied this argument is ignored and input_filepath is used only as train data.